ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/zinc_deficiency/index.rst

 	Zinc deficiency exposure for all other age groups should be specified as not applicable, or 100% exposure probability for exposure category :code:`cat2`, the TMREL.

-The exposure values for each exposure category should the be used to represent the probability that a simulant will be assigned that exposure.
+The exposure values for each exposure category should be used to represent the probability that a simulant will be assigned that exposure.

 Validation Criteria
 +++++++++++++++++++